auth0/react-native-auth0/FAQ.md

 ![ios-sso-alert](assets/ios-sso-alert.png)

-Under the hood, react-native-auth0 uses `ASWebAuthenticationSession` to perform web-based authentication on iOS 12+, which is the [API provided by Apple](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) for such purpose.
+Under the hood, react-native-auth0 uses `ASWebAuthenticationSession` by default to perform web-based authentication, which is the [API provided by Apple](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) for such purpose.

 That alert box is displayed and managed by `ASWebAuthenticationSession`, not by react-native-auth0, because by default this API will store the session cookie in the shared Safari cookie jar.
-This makes Single Sign-On (SSO) possible.
+This makes single sign-on (SSO) possible.
 According to Apple, that requires user consent.

+> **Note**
-> :bulb: See [this blog post](https://developer.okta.com/blog/2022/01/13/mobile-sso) for a detailed overview of SSO on iOS.
+> See [this blog post](https://developer.okta.com/blog/2022/01/13/mobile-sso) for a detailed overview of SSO on iOS.

+### Use ephemeral sessions

 If you don't need SSO, you can disable this behavior by adding `ephemeralSession: true` to the login call.
 This will configure `ASWebAuthenticationSession` to not store the session cookie in the shared cookie jar, as if using an incognito browser window.
 With no shared cookie, `ASWebAuthenticationSession` will not prompt the user for consent.